sastafford/ml-junit/README.md

 ## Getting started with ml-junit

-The best way to get started with ml-junit is to setup the sample-project application in the [marklogic-java repository](https://github.com/rjrudin/marklogic-java) (clone that repository, then cd into sample-project and run "gradle mlDeploy") and then examine and run the tests in that project.
-Start with [AbstractSampleProjectTest](https://github.com/rjrudin/marklogic-java/blob/master/sample-project/src/test/java/sample/AbstractSampleProjectTest.java) to see how to create in your project a base test class that extends the ml-junit infrastructure.
-Then read through each of the tests to see different ml-junit features in action - [WriteAndReadDocumentTest](https://github.com/rjrudin/marklogic-java/blob/master/sample-project/src/test/java/sample/WriteAndReadDocumentTest.java) is a good one to start with.
+The best way to get started with ml-junit is to setup the sample-project application in the ml-gradle repository](https://github.com/rjrudin/ml-gradle) (clone that repository, then cd into sample-project and run "gradle mlDeploy") and then examine and run the tests in that project.
+Start with [AbstractSampleProjectTest](https://github.com/rjrudin/ml-gradle/blob/master/sample-project/src/test/java/sample/AbstractSampleProjectTest.java) to see how to create in your project a base test class that extends the ml-junit infrastructure.
+Then read through each of the tests to see different ml-junit features in action - [WriteAndReadDocumentTest](https://github.com/rjrudin/ml-gradle/blob/master/sample-project/src/test/java/sample/WriteAndReadDocumentTest.java) is a good one to start with.
 You can of course run the tests via "gradle test", or you can run "gradle eclipse" to setup Eclipse project files and then run each test individually within Eclipse.